Seagat2011/NLP-Story-Engine/README.md

 # NLP-Story-Engine
-Natural Language Processor interfaced with Wikipedia (JavaScript/JSON) and WordNet 3.0 (JavaScript/JSON) to generate 1,000-4,000 page juggernaut novels, and 4,000+ page jarganauts.
+Natural Language Processor interfaced to Wikipedia (JavaScript/JSON) and WordNet 3.0 (JavaScript/JSON) used to generate 1,000-4,000 page juggernaut novels, and 4,000+ page jarganauts.

 ### STORY as an EVENT
       A CLAUSE is a single irreducible EVENT, matching 1 of 5 patterns